Explore the Agenda

 • Comparing the three systems for total water and energy use, and the additional IT power for the hybrid system

-11:20 am Case Study: Optimizing Airflow & Ventilation to Prevent Hotspots, Improve Heat Transfer & Ensure Air Quality
+11:10 am Case Study: Optimizing Airflow & Ventilation to Prevent Hotspots, Improve Heat Transfer & Ensure Air Quality

-Mechanical Engineer, NTT DATA Italia
+Mechanical Engineer, NTT Global Data Centers

 • Implementing effective ventilation strategies across CRACs (Computer Room Air Conditioners), CRAHs (Computer Room Air Handlers) and other air handling systems to improve air quality